Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Problem Setting

 We may now introduce some assumptions about the objective function $f\colon\R^n\to\R$.

-\begin{assump} We assume the following about $f$ and $F$. \begin{enumerate}[label=\tn{\textbf{\Alph*}.},ref=\tn{\Alph*},leftmargin=20pt] \item For a point $x^0 \in \R^n$, the set $\cL(x^0) \defined \left\{ x\colon f(x) \le f(x^0) \right\}$ is bounded. \item Each $F_i$ is Lipschitz continuous with constant $L_{F_i}$ on $\cLmax$. \item Each $F_i$ is Lipschitz gradient continuous with constant $\LnFi$ on $\cLmax$. \end{enumerate} \end{assump}
+\begin{assump} We assume the following about $f$ and $F$. \begin{enumerate}[label=\tn{\textbf{\Alph*}.},ref=\tn{\Alph*},leftmargin=20pt] \item For a point $x^0 \in \R^n$, the set $\cL(x^0)$ is bounded. \item Each $F_i$ is Lipschitz continuous with constant $L_{F_i}$ on $\cLmax$. \item Each $F_i$ is Lipschitz gradient continuous with constant $\LnFi$ on $\cLmax$. \end{enumerate} \end{assump}

-From \subassref{f}{Fval}, we may conclude that $\cLmax$ is bounded.
-In our analysis we will demonstrate in \lemref{delta_to_0_linear} that all points evaluated by the manifold sampling algorithm are contained in $\cLmax$.
+From \subassref{f}{level}, we may conclude that $\cLmax$ is bounded.
+In our analysis, we will demonstrate in \lemref{delta_to_0_linear} that all points evaluated by the manifold sampling algorithm are contained in $\cLmax$.

-We next define what it means for a given selection function $h_j$ to be essentially active in a continuous selection; see~\cite{Scholtes2012} for a deeper treatment of continuous selections.
+We next define what it means for a given selection function $h_j$ to be \emph{essentially active} in a continuous selection; see~\cite{Scholtes2012} for a deeper treatment of continuous selections.

 \begin{definition} Suppose $h$ is a continuous selection.
 We define